andyml123/andyml123.github.io/get-well-prayers.md

 <div class="prayers">
-May you have rest and peace in your heart.
+May you have rest and peace in your heart.<br>
-May angels surround your bed through the night.
+May angels surround your bed through the night.<br>
-May each day bring healing with the dawn,
+May each day bring healing with the dawn,<br>
-Restore your energy, and heal your wounds.
+Restore your energy, and heal your wounds.<br>
-May hope remain within your heart,
+May hope remain within your heart,<br>
-As you find new strength and make a new start.
+As you find new strength and make a new start.<br>
-I pray you'll soon be well,
+I pray you'll soon be well, <br>
-To love and live and enjoy life again.
+To love and live and enjoy life again.<br>

 Amen
 </div>